Note

 Introduction

-For simple command-line applications that are linked statically (set(BUILD_SHARED_LIBS OFF)
+For simple command-line applications that are statically linked (set(BUILD_SHARED_LIBS OFF)

 ), you can use install(TARGETS ${PROJECT_NAME} RUNTIME DESTINATION ${CMAKE_INSTALL_BINDIR})

-to make the app install to /usr/local/bin
+to install the app to /usr/local/bin

 with sudo cmake --install .